 "Oh no. How can it be?" asked the goldsmith.
 "Do you know that he said all the mantras flicking his fingers just like this and then do you know what he said?"
 He snapped his fingers and pointed to the corner of Jitendra's room and said, "Caught the fellow."
-He then tried to recite some of the mantric syllables, "Reem. . .shreem. . .No, I can't remember how it goes.
+He then tried to recite some of the mantric syllables, "Reem. . . .
+No, I can't remember how it goes.
 But I am not a sorcerer.
-Like this he did.
-"And he stared into the palm of his hand, snapped his fingers, pointed to the comer of the room again, and said, "Caught the fellow!"
+Like this he did."
+And he stared into the palm of his hand, snapped his fingers, pointed to the comer of the room again, and said, "Caught the fellow!"

-"You have a talent for repetition."
-But in fact the goldsmith had a talent for dramatics and he had been able to infuse his performance with so much enthusiasm and true mimicry that the repetition of it only served to heighten Hitendra's conflict.
+had a talent for dramatics and he had been able to infuse his performance with so much enthusiasm and true mimicry that the repetition of it only served to heighten Hitendra's conflict.
 "Go and come," he said with a sort of brooding kindness as if he was speaking to the instrument of his ascent.